Emily-Keymon/Pharmaceutical-Treatment-Results-Analysis/README.md

-# Matplotlib - The Power of Plots
+# Pharmaceutical Treatment Results Analysis

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.